wenhaojiangsoc/wenhaojiangsoc.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Department of Sociology, Trinity College of Arts & Sciences Reuben-Cooke Building, Duke University
+subtitle: <a href='https://sociology.duke.edu/'>Department of Sociology, Trinity College of Arts & Sciences</a>
-Durham, NC 27710</a>.

 profile:
   align: right